kingwingfly/bevy_quadtree/bevy_quadtree/README.md

 - `gizmos`: show gizmos of the quadtree boundaries.
 - `sprite`: enable `CollisionRect` and `CollisionRotatedRect` to track `sprite.custom_size`.

+### Caution

+- For those who upgrade from version <= 0.15.1-alpha7, pay attention to the new type paramter `D` in `QuadTreePlugin`.
+And shapes now have `ID` as well.
+Moreover, the tree memory is pre-allocated, no longer dynamically allocating.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>